St-vn/roblox-scripting/README.md

 ### 5.0 Tables

 Tables are a datatype that I've mentioned before in here.
 They are used to store multiple values in them including other tables.
+They are pretty different compared to datatypes like numbers, bools, etc. The reason being is that they exist as objects in memory which is the reason that they have a hexedecimal address to differenciate them, I will elaborate later in this chapter.
 To create a table you would use these brackets {}.
 ```lua
 local tubl = {}
 ```